 Certification and signature

+The Grant Administrator will review applications for eligibility requirements.
+Once an application is vetted, the applicant will be offered the chance to present to the Grant Committee and answer any of their questions.

-The Grant Committee will review applications to determine which projects appear to meet the Board’s priorities and are likely to be competitive for funding.
-Only those applicants with competitive proposals will be submitted for consideration by the WCVA Grant Committee.
-The Board of Directors then will review the final grant proposals for approval.
+The Grant Committee will review applications to determine which projects meet the Board’s priorities and should be considered for funding.
+The Grant Committee will submit their recommendations to the Board of Directors.
+The Board of Directors will review the Committee’ recommendation and final grant proposals before voting on what grants to approve.

 The application process is not intended to replace the opportunity for potential applicants to contact WCVA staff to discuss project ideas and receive informal feedback.
 If unsure of eligibility, we encourage potential applicants to contact the WCVA prior to submitting an application.